 Any area not outlined for parking has been purposely left open to reduce traffic hazards and to permit passage of emergency vehicles.
 Parking in these areas carries a $20 fine.
 You may park only in spaces outlined for parking, whether or not a sign is posted.

 CAN PARKING VIOLATIONS BE APPEALED?

 If you feel that a summons was issued or that your vehicle was towed in error, you may file an appeal.
-Students, faculty and staff may download appeal form here.
-Please submit the appeal form by emailing the form to firstname.lastname@example.org or delivering it to the Department of Public Safety located in the Mack Public Safety and Information Center within 10 working days after receiving the summons/ticket.
+Students, faculty, and staff may download the appeal form here.
+Please email the form to firstname.lastname@example.org or deliver it to the Department of Public Safety located in the Mack Public Safety and Information Center within 10 working days after receiving the summons/ticket.
 The appeal cannot be heard if that deadline is not met.
-Once your appeal has been reviewed, a letter will be sent to you regarding the outcome to your Hofstra email.
+Once your appeal has been reviewed, a letter regarding the outcome will be sent to you via your Hofstra email.
 The appeal outcome regarding parking/moving violations is final.
-If you have any questions, please contact the Department of Public Safety at (516) 463-6606.
+If you have any questions, please contact the Department of Public Safety at 516-463-6606.

 HOW ARE FINES TO BE PAID?